-This report is part of the planning process for the demolition of the 234-5Z, 236-Z, 242-Z, and 291-Z-1 structures at the PFP complex (Figure 1.1).
-The specific structures considered in this report are highlighted in blue in Figure 1.1.
-A number of the other structures shown in gray in the figure have been, or will be, removed before demolition occurs.
+This report is part of the planning process for the demolition of the 234-5Z, 236-Z, 242-Z, and 291-Z-1 structures at the PFP complex; these structures are highlighted in blue in Figure 1.1.
+A number of the other structures shown in gray in the figure have been, or will be, removed before demolition of the other structures occurs.